Chaitanyabeemanaboina/E_commerce_project/README.md

 - Authentication and Authorization:
   - This section is implemented using REST FRAMEWORK'S JWT TOKEN AUTHENTICATION.
 Every user when logs in ,will be provided a jwt token from there on the process proceeds.
-- As you have seen in the views section of the project we have used Mysql Queries , directly in the program to connect to the database. this handles inclusion of items into the database or the website
+- As you have seen in the views section of the project we have used Mysql Queries , directly in the program to connect to the database. this handles inclusion of items into the database or the website.